mikiec84/eventFeedbackClassifier/functions/Read Me.md

-#ATC-Chat Event Handler for PubNub BLOCKS
+#evenfeedBack PubNub fucntion

-# Pubnub block creation
+# Pubnub Function creation
 Step 1 : Login to the Pubnub account with the valid credentials.<br>
          ![alt-tag](https://github.com/shyampurk/eventFeedbackClassifier/blob/master/screenshots/pubnubFucntionStep1.png)
 Step 2 : Click the "CREATE NEW APP" by giving a name to your APP.<br>